vanillafrosty/ragtag/README.md

     * This gives us better performance compared to fetching all posts at once.
     * Posts are easier to scroll through and read when there are less posts on the page.
     * User is unlikely to want to see all the posts on every page, so adding a few at a time is preferred.
 * Fetching of additional posts is **throttled**.
-This means that additional posts can only be fetched once every N milliseconds.
+    * Additional posts can only be fetched once every N milliseconds.
     * This ensures that only one fetch for additional posts is fired when the user scrolls to the bottom of the page.
 The page then expands and the user can look through the new posts before reaching the new bottom of the page and sending another AJAX request to fetch more posts.